Get equipped to make your first crypto trade with this guide from our experts.

 We recommend verifying that the trading platform of your choice offers a funding method that’s convenient for you.

-You may start out investing in Bitcoin or Ethereum (two of the most popular coins), but it’s always a good idea to diversify into other tokens (like Solana, Cardano, and Polygon, for example).
+You may start out trade in BTC or ETH (two of the most popular coins), or you can also explore other cryptocurrencies (like Solana, Cardano, and Polygon, for example).

-A variety of crypto investment strategies exist, including day trading, HODLing, range trading, and dollar-cost averaging, but most fall into one of two categories:
+A variety of crypto strategies exist, including day trading, HODLing, range trading, and dollar-cost averaging.

-Start by identifying how long you’re willing to commit to your investments e.g., days, weeks, months, or years, and then choose the long-term or short-term strategy that fits your goals.
+Start by identifying how long you’re willing to commit to your crypto strategy (e.g., days, weeks, months, or years), and then choose the long-term or short-term strategy that fits your goals.

-Once you’ve settled on a strategy that works for you, you’re ready to access the features on your trading platform and start investing.
+Once you’ve settled on a strategy that works for you, you’re ready to access the features on your trading platform and start trade.

-Before making any investment in crypto, be sure to research the tokens or coins you’re interested in.
+Before creating your crypto strategy, be sure to research the tokens or coins you’re interested in.

 Gather information from multiple sources, and always keep in mind that: